 Considering how business networks connect is a question that most of us, give no attention to throughout the course of a normal working day

-Instead taking the view if we can successfully connect online and to our various communication platforms (email, Skype, Teams etc) we can achieve what we need to.
+Instead of taking the view if we can successfully connect online and to our various communication platforms (email, Skype, Teams, etc) we can achieve what we need to.
 But when you dig under the surface you uncover it’s a complex area as there are multiple ways for a business to connect.

 Starting at the beginning, what does network connectivity mean?

 The ability to communicate internally with colleagues securely across multiple departments, offices, locations or countries.
-For many, Multiprotocol Label Switching (MPLS) delivers on this requirement, enabling a private link between all end points to facilitate direct communication in a secure way segregated from the internet.
+For many, Multiprotocol Label Switching (MPLS) delivers on this requirement, enabling a private link between all endpoints to facilitate direct communication in a secure way segregated from the internet.

 But it doesn’t stop there, secure connectivity requires a server that is resilient and of a high functioning capacity.
-This is where the connectivity conundrum comes into force, with the main question being, do you stick with traditional datacentre presence (be these on your own premises or held in a third-party data centre) or consider moving to a virtual ‘cloud based’ server, which offers a number of options for how users can reach infrastructure hosted by Cloud Services Providers (CSPs).
+This is where the connectivity conundrum comes into force, with the main question being, do you stick with traditional datacentre presence (be these on your own premises or held in a third-party data center) or consider moving to a virtual ‘cloud based’ server, which offers a number of options for how users can reach infrastructure hosted by Cloud Services Providers (CSPs).

 Many businesses use global platforms such as HP, Microsoft Azure, IBM or Amazon Web Services as their CSP – which is the connection point to online access.
 This places increased pressure to be able to access these services both quickly, securely and reliably.
 Once a CSP has been selected there are 3 options to connecting the network to this and beyond.

 Option 1: Directly connect CSP to the internet through an internal firewall